 21None of us on the ship had eaten for many days.
 Then one day, Paul stood up in front of us and said, "Friends, you should have listened to me when I said that we should not set sail from Crete.
-Then, we would not have suffered this injury and loss.
-22But now, I urge you, do not be afraid, because none of us will die.
-The storm will destroy the ship but not us.
-23I know this, because last night God, the one to whom I belong and whom I serve, sent an angel who came and stood by me.
+Then, we would not have suffered all this damage.
+22But now please do not be afraid, because none of us will die.
+The storm will destroy the ship but it will not destroy us.
+23I know this because last night an angel came and stood by me.
+The God who protects me and who told me to tell others about him sent this angel.
 24The angel said to me, 'Paul, do not be afraid.
-You must go to Rome and stand before the emperor there so that he can judge you.
-I want you to know that God has granted to you that all those who are traveling by ship with you will also survive.'
-25So cheer up, my friends, because I believe that God will make this happen, exactly as the angel told me.
+You will reach Rome safely and have the opportunity to testify to the emperor.
+I want you to know that God is being kind to you.
+He will make sure that everyone who is traveling with you will also survive.'
+25So cheer up, my friends, because I believe that God will make this happen exactly as the angel told me.
 26However, the ship will crash on some island, and we will go ashore there."

-27On the fourteenth night after the storm had begun, the ship was still being blown across the Adriatic sea.
-About midnight, the sailors thought that the ship was getting close to land.
-28So they lowered a rope to measure how deep the water was.
-When they pulled the rope up again, they measured it and saw that the water was forty meters deep.
-A little later, they measured again and found thirty meters.
-29They were afraid that the ship might go onto some rocks, so they threw out four anchors from the ship's stern.
-Then they prayed that it would soon be dawn so that they could see where the ship was going.
-30Some of the sailors were planning to escape from the ship, so they lowered the lifeboat into the sea.
-In order that no one would know what they planned to do, they pretended that they wanted to lower some anchors from the ship's front.
-31But Paul said to the army captain and the soldiers, "If the sailors do not stay in the ship, you have no hope of surviving."
-32So the soldiers cut the ropes and let the lifeboat fall into the water.
+27Now on the fourteenth night after the storm began, the storm was still blowing the ship across the open sea.
+At about midnight, the sailors thought that the ship was getting close to land.
+28So the sailors lowered a rope with a weight on the end to measure how deep the water was.
+When they pulled the rope up again, they measured it and saw that the water was 40 meters deep.
+A little later, they measured again and found that the water was 30 meters deep.
+29{Because the water was getting shallower,} the sailors were afraid that the ship might crash onto some rocks.
+So they threw four anchors into the water from the end of the ship.
+Then they prayed that it would soon become light {so that they could see where the ship was going}.
+30Some of the sailors were planning to escape from the ship.
+They did not want anyone to know what they planned to do.
+So they pretended that they needed to put the lifeboat in the water so they could use it to lower some anchors from the ship's front.
+31But Paul said to the Roman officer and the soldiers, "If the sailors do not stay in the ship, you will not survive."
+32So the soldiers cut the ropes and the lifeboat dropped into the sea.

-33Just before dawn, Paul urged everyone on the ship to eat some food.
-He said, "For the past fourteen days you have been waiting and watching and not eating anything.
-34So, now I urge you to eat some food.
-You must do this to live.
-Not even one hair from your heads will perish."
-35After Paul had said that, while everyone was watching, he took some bread and thanked God for it.
-Then he broke the bread and began to eat some of it.
-36Then they were all cheered up and ate some food.
+33Just before dawn, Paul encouraged everyone on the ship to eat something.
+He said, "For the past 14 days you have been waiting and watching and not eating anything.
+34So now I urge you to eat some food, because you must do this to live.
+The storm will not kill any of you{, but if you do not eat, you will die}."
+35Then after Paul said that, while everyone was watching, he took some bread and thanked God for it.
+Then he broke the bread into pieces and began to eat some of it.
+36Then they all cheered up and ate some food.
 37Altogether there were 276 of us on the ship.
-38When everyone had eaten enough, they lightened the ship by throwing the rest of the wheat into the sea.
+38When everyone had eaten enough, the sailors made the ship lighter by throwing the rest of the wheat into the water.